 The food here is top notch.
 Even though the premise of the dishes themselves may be simple, each one has its own little flair that the chefs add.
 My favorite two dishes are the Mac and Cheese with lobster, and the Korean BBQ short ribs.
 If you have never been to Sacramento, I would highly encourage to both eat at Station 16 and order one of the two dishes.

-And then there’s the Korean short ribs.
-It’s not totally unhealthy, since they are served on rice.
+And then there are the Korean short ribs.
+It’s not totally unhealthy since they are served on rice.
 Everything about this dish just screams care and effort.
 I feel as if the chefs really care about me individually, and they only want me to be happy with my food.
 Whenever you nail the taste of a food, customers are far more likely to come back.
 The chefs didn’t just stop there, though.

 I actually have a cousin who works at a restaurant hood cleaner in Sacramento, so if the management was interested then I could slip them his number.
 He tells me sometimes about all these services they offer, like commercial kitchen equipment cleaning.